Nkiriobasi/totalitycorp-frontend-challenge/README.md

     which can be reused in the `containers` folder. the folders/files in the `containers` are named for easy understanding. check it out.

-4. At the time of writing this markdown file, some of the page sections are yet to be incorperated, but hopefully there will be added before this get to you.
+4. At the time of writing this markdown file, some of the page sections are yet to be incorperated, but hopefully there will be added before this get to the review team.